SpaceNetLab/SKYFALL/README.md

 After running step 6, aggregated deployment results (malicious terminal number, blocks to deploy the malicious terminals, affected traffic, and so on) will be generated in each folder of `starlink_shell_one/+grid_traffic/attack_traffic_data_land_only_bot` and `starlink_shell_one/+grid_traffic/attack_traffic_data_land_only_bot`.

-After running step 7, reproduced results will be in `starlink_shell_one/results`.
+After running step 7, reproduced results and figures will be in `starlink_shell_one/results`.

 If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-3600-backup`](https://drive.google.com/file/d/1VauMH0Dm6CLrvr9cGfB6mLm6YlLt9QQf/view?usp=sharing).